Main cyCombine workflow (Python port)

 plt.show()

-Here we run the modular pipeline on a copy of the AnnData so the previous batch_correct result stays intact.
+Here we run the modular pipeline on a copy of the AnnData, leaving the previous batch_correct result unchanged.

 modular = adata.copy()